Chinese Eggplant with Garlic Sauce

 Once the eggplant is sautéed, immediately add your sauce and stir to combine.
 The cornstarch in the sauce will help it thicken up and turn into a beautiful garlicky glaze.
 Continue cooking over medium high heat until the sauce has reduce and the eggplant is ready to serve!

-RECIPE TIPS
+PRO TIPS

-For a recipe that comes together extremely quickly, the key to pulling this recipe off successfully is having your ingredients prepped and in bowls right next to your wok or pan!
-Have your premixed sauce, chicken, and vegetables ready and easily accessible during the cooking process.
+Success is in the Prep – Like most Chinese restaurant dishes, this recipe for Chinese Eggplant with Garlic Sauce comes together extremely quickly once you start cooking.
+The key to pulling this recipe off successfully is having your ingredients prepped and in bowls right next to your wok or pan!
+Have your premixed sauce and vegetables ready and easily accessible during the cooking process.

 Chinese Eggplant with Garlic Sauce